coccoinomane/song/README.md

 * The 'test' directory contains executable programs to test the outputs of SONG.

+* The 'scripts' directory contains bash, python and gnuplot scripts to run SONG efficiently or to process and plot SONG's results.

+* The 'ini' and 'pre' directories contain, respectively, parameter and precision files that can be fed to SONG.

 ## CONTRIBUTE
 Please feel free to contribute to the development of SONG!
 You can do so via a pull request using the Github project page: <https://github.com/coccoinomane/song.git>.